Information of Road Pavement

 Types of Pavements (Road Pavement)

-The road pavements are mainly classified into two basic types which are as follows
+The pavement types of road pavements are mainly classified into two basic categories: Flexible pavement road and Rigid highway pavement.

 - Flexible pavement